 Most people start the day with a cup of coffee, either at home or in a bar on the way to work.
 Later in the morning, at around 10 o’clock, they stop whatever they’re doing to eat a second more substantial breakfast.

-This second breakfast normally consists of a pastry or a small baguette sandwich accompanied by coffee and perhaps a glass of freshly squeezed orange juice.
+This second breakfast typically consists of a pastry or a small baguette sandwich accompanied by coffee and perhaps a glass of freshly squeezed orange juice.
 Other popular breakfast items include bikini (a toasted cheese and ham sandwich), pa amb tomàquet (bread rubbed with tomato, garlic and a drizzle of olive oil) or a slice of Spanish omelette.

 Alcohol at breakfast time is also perfectly acceptable in Barcelona.
 While not exactly the norm, it’s not uncommon to see someone enjoying a glass of beer, a cigaló (coffee with brandy) or a shot of anís for breakfast.

-2. Tallat (Cortado)
+2. Tallat (Spanish: Cortado)

 A tallat is an espresso with a dash of milk and is commonly drunk after meals or in the afternoon.

-3. Cafè amb Llet (Café con Leche)
+3. Cafè amb Llet (Spanish: Café con Leche)

-4. Cafè bombó (Café bombón)
+4. Cafè bombó (Spanish: Café bombón)

-5. Cafè amb Gel (Café con Hielo)
+5. Cafè amb Gel (Spanish: Café con Hielo)

 Popular during the hot and humid months of summer, and best enjoyed sat in one of Barcelona’s charming plazas.
-Cafè amb gel is served in two glasses, a small glass with a hot cafè sol and a second larger glass with a one or two ice cubes.
+Cafè amb gel is served in two glasses, a small glass with a hot cafè sol and a second larger glass with one or two ice cubes.

 The idea is that you stir the sugar into the hot coffee before pouring it over the ice in the larger glass.
-You might expect the ice to melt leaving a tepid and insipid mess but, due to the laws of physics, the coffee gets very cold while the ice cube(s) remain almost in tact.
+You might expect the ice to melt, leaving a tepid and insipid mess but, due to the laws of physics, the coffee gets very cold while the ice cube(s) remain almost intact.

-6. Cigaló (Carajillo)
+6. Cigaló (Spanish: Carajillo)

 Where to Eat Breakfast Like a Local in Barcelona

 For this reason, instead of listing my favourite places, I’m going to recommend that you eat breakfast in one of the small bars or restaurants close to your hotel or apartment.
 If you see that one of them is frequented by locals – go there!

 Best Brunch Spots in Barcelona

-Best brunch spots in Barcelona, a carousers guide by Ben of Driftwood Journals
+- Best brunch spots in Barcelona, a carousers guide by Ben of Driftwood Journals

-10 best brunches in Barcelona as per fellow expats by Claudia of Coffee & Brunch BCN
+- 10 best brunches in Barcelona as per fellow expats by Claudia of Coffee & Brunch BCN

-My top best spots for brunch in Barcelona by Claire of Tales of a Backpacker
+- My top best spots for brunch in Barcelona by Claire of Tales of a Backpacker

-Where to eat brunch in Barcelona, by Renee from Devour Barcelona Food Tours
+- Where to eat brunch in Barcelona, by Renee from Devour Barcelona Food Tours

-Barcelona’s best brunches, food for slow starters by Melissa from The Culture Trip
+- Barcelona’s best brunches, food for slow starters by Melissa from The Culture Trip

-Barcelona’s best brunch spots, by Barcelona Metropolitan
+- Barcelona’s best brunch spots, by Barcelona Metropolitan